 More than one location?
 It might be best for each location to conduct their own social media efforts if each has its own character.
 A sandwich shop in an industrial center will have a much different vibe than the same brand in a college town.

-These suggestions are quick and easy, but remember – all markets are different – do what works best for your restaurant.
+These suggestions are quick and easy, but remember – all markets are different – do what works best for your restaurant and good luck with your restaurant marketing efforts.